HC200ok/vue3-easy-data-table/README.md

 </p>

 ## Introduction
 vue3-easy-data-table is a simple and easy-to-use data table component made with Vue.js 3.x.

+## Why
-The data table component in Vuetify 3 hasn't been released yet, so I made this component by referring to the API and UI of the data table component in Vuetify 2.
+I am doing the Vue2 to Vue3 migration for my company project recently, In the Vue2 version, we were using the data table component in Vuetify2.
+But for the new Vue3 version, Vuetify3 Beta seems not ready for the production environment yet, and the data table component in Vuetify 3 is still in development, so I made vue3-easy-data-table by referring to the API and UI of the data table component in Vuetify 2.
+If you are also waiting for the release of the data table component of Vuetify 3, what about trying this component first?

 ## Getting started
 ### Install